ravenusmc/game_ratings/readme.md

 # Issues / Other
 The web scraping is working although there seems to be a slight issue with some of the value that are returned.
 I almost believe that this is an issue with Metacritic but I'll be looking into it more.
 It appears that some ratings on metacritic will change from time to time.
 I believe that I've fixed this issue.
 Metacritic placed user scores on their professional critics page so once I realized that I fixed this problem...I hope!

+The only 'somewhat' problem is that I'm using the csv data to help with autocomplete on the scraping.html page.
+This works for some games but Metacritic has to have their game typed a particular way.
+Thus Halo 5 cannot be Halo 5 or Halo 5: guardians but Halo 5 guardians.
+I'm still wondering if there is a way I could possibly fix this.

 # Preview